AnalyticsArtist/GettingCleaningData/CodeBook.md

 * tBodyGyro-min()-X:  Smallest value in array of tBodyGyro for X
 * tBodyGyro-min()-Y:  Smallest value in array of tBodyGyro for Y
 * tBodyGyro-min()-Z:  Smallest value in array of tBodyGyro for Z
-* tBodyGyro-sma():  Signal magnitude area of tBodyGyro for
+* tBodyGyro-sma():  Signal magnitude area of tBodyGyro
 * tBodyGyro-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyro for X
 * tBodyGyro-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyro for Y
 * tBodyGyro-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of tBodyGyro for Z
 * tBodyGyro-iqr()-X:  Interquartile range of tBodyGyro for X
 * tBodyGyro-iqr()-Y:  Interquartile range of tBodyGyro for Y
 * tBodyGyro-iqr()-Z:  Interquartile range of tBodyGyro for Z
 * tBodyGyro-entropy()-X:  Signal entropy of tBodyGyro for X
 * tBodyGyro-entropy()-Y:  Signal entropy of tBodyGyro for Y
 * tBodyGyro-entropy()-Z:  Signal entropy of tBodyGyro for Z